SavRS Setting 02.03: Forced Relocation & loss of National Identity

-One of the primary focuses of the Reich and later adopted by the Empire (because of its effectiveness) was forced relocation of people groups in order to water down various cultures and ethnicity to make it easier to integrate them into German or Japanese society.
+One of the primary focuses of the Reich and later adopted by the Empire (because of its effectiveness) was forced relocation of people groups in order to water down various cultures and ethnicity to make it easier to integrate them into Reich or Imperial society.
 They saw that if they could force the loss of culture and ethnicity in people groups, these people would latch onto whatever was dominant.
 It worked in many cases.
 Millions of people groups were uprooted and moved to completely different parts of the world, sometimes without warning.
 This not only caused disruption within the diversity cultures but also in efforts to organize resistance.
 These people groups were commonly used in forced or low-wage labor in developing various regions of the world for the Reich’s or Empire’s purposes.

 Another motivation behind these relocation programs was the idea that “inferior genetics” lines would not survive long in environments dramatically different from the environments they evolved in.
 Traditionally equatorial peoples were moved to the north and vice-versa.
 Unfortunately, this part of their plan backfired.
 The relocated populations primarily flourished no matter where they were moved.

 The end result was two-fold.
 Despite the Reich/Empire’s efforts, the people remained resilient and enduring.
 Over several generations, human ethnicity and national identity became a thing of the past.
 The divisions of humanity were defined by the powers that be.
 In the case of the Reich, the division is between Übers and Minders.
 In the Empire, it is between true people of Imperial descent and everyone else.